itz-coffee/helix-logs/README.md

 # Helix Logs
 A logger for the Helix roleplaying framework written in Node.js with Typescript.

-If you enjoyed my project, consider adding a star ⭐.
+If you enjoyed my project, consider adding a star ⭐ or checking out my server [Aurora HL2RP](https://aurorahl2rp.com), which has used this tool at scale and in production before its release.

 # Features
 - Steam login